UNFmontreal/Dcm2Bids/docs/tutorial/first-steps.md

                             Output BIDS directory, Default: current directory
                             (/home/sam)
     --auto_extract_entities
-                          If set, it will automatically try to extract entityinformation [task, dir, echo] based on the suffix and dataType.
+                          If set, it will automatically try to extract entityinformation [task, dir, echo] based on the suffix and datatype.
 [False]
     --bids_validate       If set, once your conversion is done it will check if your output folder is BIDS valid.
 [False] bids-validator needs to be installed check: https://github.com/bids-standard/bids-validator#quickstart
     --forceDcm2niix       Overwrite previous temporary dcm2niix output if it exists